prashantgpt91/jekyll-demo/README.md

 **Cloudadic old Blog**

-This is the old blog of Cloudadic Inc, developed by me in Jekyll.
+This is the old blog of Cloudadic Inc, maintained by me in Jekyll cloned from Stackoverflow Blog.

 just plug n play jekyll blog template, along with tags, subscribe, share etc..